 |Strings||Fender USA 250L, NPS 9-42 Set|

-As you can see from the table above, there is not much difference between a Fender Squier Bullet Stratocaster and an Affinity Stratocaster.
-The most notable difference is the body wood, in this case, it’s alder wood and it’s known for the standard body wood of strat guitars.
+As you can see from the table above, there is not much difference between a Fender Squier Bullet Stratocaster and a Squier Affinity Stratocaster.
+The most notable difference is the body wood, in this case, it’s alder wood and it’s known as the standard body wood of strat guitars.

-What I really like about this guitar is that the neck!
+What I really like about this guitar is the neck!
 It’s unfinished both the neck part and the fretboard part.
 I must say it does have one of the best full satin necks I have ever bumped into, of course at this segment.
-Tuning stability and pickups’ sound are not so different than a Bullet version, but it feels like a tiny step from its siblings.
+Tuning stability and pickups sound are not so different from a Bullet version, but it feels like a tiny step up from its siblings.